Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks: Experiments and Results

 \subsection{NF-UNSW-NB15-v2 Results}

-Table \ref{unsw_table_no_contamination} presents results of the experiments on NF-UNSW-NB15-v2 without dataset contamination in terms of Accuracy (Acc), Macro F1-Score (Macro F1) and Detection Rate (DR).
-The results clearly display the benefit of using Anomal-E embeddings across each performance metric and for each anomaly detection algorithm.
-In particular, the Macro F1-scores seen in Figure \ref{graph_unsw_0_f1} clearly display the significant improvement of using Anomal-E embeddings over raw features, across all anomaly detection methods.
-For example, when using raw embeddings, a score of only $0.7134$ is achieved in the best case.
-This strongly establishes the benefit of using Anomal-E for network anomaly detection.
+Table \ref{unsw_table_no_contamination} presents results of the experiments on NF-UNSW-NB15-v2 without dataset contamination.
+The results clearly display the benefit of using Anomal-E embeddings according each performance metric and for each anomaly detection algorithm.
+In particular, the macro F1-scores seen in Figure \ref{graph_unsw_0_f1} clearly display the significant improvement of using Anomal-E embeddings over raw features, for all anomaly detection methods.
+For example, when using raw embeddings, a score of only 71.34\% was achieved in the best case.
+In the best case when using Anomal-E, a score of 88.45\% was achieved.
+This establishes the benefit of using Anomal-E for network anomaly detection.

-Results for NF-UNSW-NB15-v2 with dataset contamination are presented in Table \ref{unsw_table_contamination}, with Macro F1-Scores visualised in Figure \ref{graph_unsw_4_f1}.
+Results for NF-UNSW-NB15-v2 with dataset contamination are presented in Table \ref{unsw_table_contamination}; macro F1-scores are visualised in Figure \ref{graph_unsw_4_f1}.
 A similar trend can be seen to those presented in the non-contamination version of experiments.
-The use of raw features causes Macro F1-Scores and detection rates to be significantly lower than scores seen through the use of Anomal-E embeddings.
-Again, embeddings achieve consistently higher results against all metrics across all detection algorithms.
-It can also be seen that for raw features, the average Macro F1-Score across the used anomaly detection algorithms is lower than the equivalent experimental results using no contamination.
-In contrast, the use of Anomal-E embeddings achieves consistently high results for all algorithms, and even improves on embeddings results seen in non-contamination experiments.
-Again, this demonstrates the power and benefit of Anomal-E and the leveraging of graph structure in anomaly detection compared to using only raw features.
+The use of raw features causes macro F1-scores and detection rates to be significantly lower than when using Anomal-E embeddings.
+Again, embeddings achieved consistently higher results in all metrics for all detection algorithms.
+It can also be seen that for raw features that the macro F1-scores on average, for all detection algorithms, are lower than the equivalent experimental results using no contamination.
+In contrast, the use of Anomal-E embeddings achieved consistently high results for all four algorithms, and even improved on embeddings results seen in non-contamination experiments.
+Again, this demonstrates the benefits of Anomal-E and leveraging graph structures in anomaly detection compared to using only raw features.